Bowser: D.C. had no intention of proposing removal of major federal monuments

 Congressional backlash around the committee’s report continued Friday.
 Republican Reps.
 James Comer (Ky.) and Jim Jordan (Ohio) said the working group’s recommendations were “absurd,” and in a letter called on Bowser to provide them with documents and communications related to the proposals.

-“D.C.’s radical city leaders want to cancel some of nation’s Founding Fathers and erase history,” Comer, the ranking Republican on the House Oversight and Reform Committee, said in a statement.
+“D.C.’s radical city leaders want to cancel some of the nation’s Founding Fathers and erase history,” Comer, the ranking Republican on the House Oversight and Reform Committee, said in a statement.

 The Republican leaders said they were perturbed by the initial report’s suggestion to remove or contextualize federal monuments — even though these structures are no longer included in Bowser’s committee’s recommendations.

 “There are a lot of different and heated positions on this.
 No two people tend to think the same thing when you talk about this, and I think the diversity of views was reflected in the working group’s initial report,” Bowser said.
-“I understand, however, that people will intentionally misonconstrue things, and that is why the report was adjusted so the federal portion was removed.”
+“I understand, however, that people will intentionally misconstrue things, and that is why the report was adjusted so the federal portion was removed.”